By Dylan Valic, Features and Managing Editor

 Deep End Entertainment Productions is a record label that will exclusively sign students on campus.
 This will give students an opportunity to record their original music, distribute it on a digital platform and market it both on and off campus.

-The idea to start an on campus record label came out of a new undergraduate major, the Music Technology, Entrepreneurship & Production (MTAP) program.
-The MTAP program teaches students to create, produce and market their own music, according to Jeffrey Lederer, the director of jazz studies and coordinator of the MTAP program.
+The idea to start an on campus record label came out of a new undergraduate major, the Music Technology, Entrepreneurship & Production (MTEP) program.
+The MTEP program teaches students to create, produce and market their own music, according to Jeffrey Lederer, the director of jazz studies and coordinator of the MTEP program.

 Funding for Deep End Entertainment Productions was donated by a Post alumni.
 Domenick Propati wanted to contribute to a student entrepreneurial project in the arts, and donated after he was presented with the idea for Deep End Entertainment Products.